KalebMatthews/knex-issue-example/README.md

   }
   ```
   4. Run the init.sql script on your mssql server to create the test database.
+  5. Setup user security rights to the newly created database
-  5. `npm run start` to run the problemmatic scenario
+  6. `npm run start` to run the problemmatic scenario